 W.O.M.A.N., Inc: Volunteers worked with a partner at W.O.M.A.N.
 Inc. to revamp their online hub for domestic-violence services.

 2020 is starting out with a bang!
 We have projects in the works with the Department of Public Health, the Fire Department and several events.
-Join us!
+Hope to see you there!